WhiteRabbitSystems/terraform-provider-stripe/docs/resources/customer.md

 - `cash_balance_customer` (String) The ID of the customer whose cash balance this object represents.
 - `cash_balance_livemode` (Boolean) Has the value `true` if the object exists in live mode or the value `false` if the object exists in test mode.
 - `cash_balance_object` (String) String representing the object's type.
 Objects of the same type share the same value.
+- `cash_balance_settings_using_merchant_default` (Boolean) A flag to indicate if reconciliation mode returned is the user's default or is specific to this customer cash balance
 - `created` (Number) Time at which the object was created.
 Measured in seconds since the Unix epoch.
 - `currency` (String) Three-letter [ISO code for the currency](https://stripe.com/docs/currencies) the customer can be charged in for recurring billing purposes.
 - `default_source` (String) ID of the default payment source for the customer.

-If you are using payment methods created via the PaymentMethods API, see the [invoice_settings.default_payment_method](https://stripe.com/docs/api/customers/object#customer_object-invoice_settings-default_payment_method) field instead.
+If you use payment methods created through the PaymentMethods API, see the [invoice_settings.default_payment_method](https://stripe.com/docs/api/customers/object#customer_object-invoice_settings-default_payment_method) field instead.
-- `delinquent` (Boolean) When the customer's latest invoice is billed by charging automatically, `delinquent` is `true` if the invoice's latest charge failed.
-When the customer's latest invoice is billed by sending an invoice, `delinquent` is `true` if the invoice isn't paid by its due date.
+- `delinquent` (Boolean) Tracks the most recent state change on any invoice belonging to the customer.
+Paying an invoice or marking it uncollectible via the API will set this field to false.
+An automatic payment failure or passing the `invoice.due_date` will set this field to `true`.

-If an invoice is marked uncollectible by [dunning](https://stripe.com/docs/billing/automatic-collection), `delinquent` doesn't get reset to `false`.
+If an invoice becomes uncollectible by [dunning](https://stripe.com/docs/billing/automatic-collection), `delinquent` doesn't reset to `false`.

+If you care whether the customer has paid their most recent subscription invoice, use `subscription.status` instead.
+Paying or marking uncollectible any customer invoice regardless of whether it is the latest invoice for a subscription will always set this field to `false`.
 - `discount_checkout_session` (String) The Checkout session that this coupon is applied to, if it is applied to a particular session in payment mode.
 Will not be present for subscription mode.
 - `discount_coupon_amount_off` (Number) Amount (in the `currency` specified) that will be taken off the subtotal of any invoices for this customer.
 - `discount_coupon_applies_to_products` (List of String) A list of product IDs this coupon applies to